-System requirements for your job hardware vary considerably based on the size of your Continuous Delivery for PE installation, the type of jobs you run, and how frequently you run them.
+System requirements for Continuous Delivery for PE job hardware depend on the size of your Continuous Delivery for PE installation, the type of jobs you run, and how frequently you run them.

-The size of the load placed on a job hardware server determines how robust that server's resources need to be.
-Determining that load involves a huge number of variables, from the number of jobs that run concurrently to the languages those jobs are written in.
-As a result, it's nearly impossible to provide one-size-fits-all system requirements for job hardware.
+The size of the load placed on a job hardware server determines how robust the server's resources must be.
+Due to the number of variables involved in estimating this (such as the number of jobs running concurrently and the languages the jobs are written in), it's impossible to provide universal system requirements for job hardware.